xmlfile1025/civyoahtl.github.io/docs/constitution/first-charter-revised.md

 If you possess a copy of the `Revised Yoahtlan National Charter`, please contact the site maintainers or a government official.

 Currently this page is based on a revised version of the charter [here](https://www.reddit.com/r/CivYoahtl/wiki/council/charter/first_charter/?v=19314df4-d62f-11e9-8b03-0e855e0981b8).

+What is belived to be a more acurate version can be found [here](pathname:///storage/constitution/Yoahtlan-Charter-Revised.pdf). ([Original document](https://docs.google.com/document/d/1Cyv8CE7UUC4wP1t1xKWRi1Lp8E46dEpZ-an7HIkpURU/edit))
 :::

 ### The First Charter (Revised, Inactive)